Anastasiya-m4c/wool-silk_ecommerce/README.md

 ## Fixed Bugs

 ### Issue:
+All the pages broke after deleting a class that was still in the session bag data resulting with 404 on every single page.
+**Cause:** A context processor that runs on every single page load, and it's calling get_object_or_404(Product, pk=item_id) for items in the bag session.
+**Solution:** Make changes to the context processor to handle missing items gracefully.

+---

+### Issue:
 Testimonials carousel not displaying on homepage.
 **Cause:** Testimonials not being passed to template in view.
 **Solution:** Added testimonials query to index view and passed to context.